 Literally you mix all the ingredients together in one dish, pop it in the oven, and bake!
 Five minutes of prep time means a delicious dinner on the table an hour later – an hour that you don’t have to do anything other than enjoy the yummy smells coming from your oven!

 Plus, kids and adults will love this baked ziti with ricotta because of the amazing flavor!
-And who doesn’t like pasta with lots of cheese?
+And who doesn’t like an easy pasta bake with lots of cheese?
 There’s a reason this sweet meat sauce with pasta is so popular!

 - Half and Half – I recommend using half and half in this dish so that there’s enough liquid to cook the pasta and enough fat to add the creaminess you want from the dish.
 If you absolutely must use a substitute, milk can be used but the dish won’t be as creamy.